 Though in the case of food allergies, some researchers think vitamin D, due to its effects on the immune system, may also help with serious food allergies.

 This ties into a handful of smaller studies pointing out that with low vitamin D levels there is a notable increased risk for allergies to certain foods, but it was also asserted that more research was necessary.
 [8, 9]

 Dietary fat is a needed component for the absorption of vitamin D (one of the fat soluble vitamins) thus, those who don’t absorb sufficient fat run the risk of accordingly having lowered levels of vitamin D, assuming their sun exposure is inadequate, otherwise.

 Such persons can be those with celiac disease , inflammatory bowel diseases (IBD) like Crohn’s & colitis, or those who’ve undergone gastric bypass surgery.
 [11, 12]

 This ties in with the flip side of these disease challenges in that good vitamin D levels are observed in those with healthy guts (good gut microbiome status).

-Sub-optimal vitamin D has been associated with poorer gut microbiome status, inflammation of the gut, and gut related diseases such as IBD and colon cancer, whereas supplementation has been shown to be helpful in relieving colitis.
+Sub-optimal vitamin D has been associated with poorer gut microbiome status, inflammation of the gut, and gut related diseases such as IBD and colon cancer, whereas greater vitamin D amounts have been shown to be helpful in relieving colitis.